All players must be 18 years of age or over and sign the team registration/indemnity form prior to taking the court at each game.

 Semis and Finals

 Semis and final games will be scheduled for all teams; not just those in the Top Four.
+Please note competition structure may change according to number of teams in a league; some seasons may play two rounds of matches then straight to Finals.

 If a team cannot field 5 or more players within 5 minutes after the scheduled game start time, the team will forfeit.
 A social game may continue.
 If playing with 5 players, a maximum of 4 males may be on the field, and minimum of one female.